Only anglers from the South would ever see something like this coming.

 In the state of Florida, you never quite know what's lurking beneath the water's surface.
-Floridians are probably used to it, but those who live elsewhere might not understand how calm they can be.
+Floridians are probably used to it, but those who live elsewhere might not understand how stealthy alligators an be.

-Wild alligators see those game fish as a prey species, and there's no wonder they get a little frisky.
+Wild alligators see those game fish as a prey species, so it only makes sense that they'd get a little possessive.

-American alligators are the apex predators of the southern swamps.
-The Florida Everglades are full of them, and they are hungry.
+American alligators are the apex predators of the southern swamps, and the Florida Everglades are full of them.
 Especially during mating season, adult alligators can be particularly vicious.